-We'll dig into the common question of how antibiotics interfere with birth control so you can make the right choice for yourself the next time you have to take antibiotics and birth control pills at the same time.
+We'll dig into the common question of how antibiotics interfere with birth control so you can make the right choice for yourself the next time you must take antibiotics and birth control pills simultaneously.

 Birth control pills typically contain two hormones, estrogen and progestin.
-These hormones prevent pregnancy by stopping ovulation from occurring, thickening the cervical mucus making it less likely that sperm can enter the uterus, and thinning the uterine lining so that even if an egg is successfully fertilized, it's less likely to successfully attach.
+These hormones prevent pregnancy by stopping ovulation from occurring, thickening the cervical mucus making it less likely that sperm can enter the uterus, and thinning the uterine lining so that even if an egg is successfully fertilized, it's less likely to attach successfully.

 This form of birth control works by maintaining consistent hormone levels, preventing the monthly spike in estrogen that triggers the release of an egg.

-There is a common misconception that taking any antibiotics and birth control pills at the same time will prevent the pill from working, making it important to use a barrier birth control method such as condoms during the course of antibiotics and for a period after.
+There is a common misconception that taking any antibiotics and birth control pills simultaneously will prevent the pill from working and encourage using a barrier birth control method such as condoms during the course of antibiotics and for a period after.

-While you probably don't have to worry about this interaction, there is one antibiotic, rifampin, that does make the pill less effective.
+While you probably don't have to worry about this interaction with most antibiotics.
+One antibiotic, rifampin, makes the pill less effective.
 Available under the brand names Rofact and Rifadin, this antibiotic is typically used to treat tuberculosis and other infections.
-Other types of antibiotics are much more commonly prescribed than rifampin, so it's unlikely that your course of antibiotics will interfere with your oral contraceptive.
+Other antibiotics are much more commonly prescribed than rifampin, so it's unlikely that your course of antibiotics will interfere with your oral contraceptive.

-In a Canadian Journal of Infectious Diseases review of over two decades of published research about the interaction between antibiotics and birth control pills, rifampin was found to reduce plasma concentrations of estrogen.
-Since one of the mechanisms required for the pill to be effective is the maintenance of steady levels of estrogen, this reduction can make it less reliable.
-The same review found that other types of antibiotics don't seem to have this effect.
+In a Canadian Journal of Infectious Diseases review, rifampin was found to reduce plasma concentrations of estrogen.
+Since one of the mechanisms required for the pill to be effective in maintaining steady levels of estrogen, this reduction can make it less reliable.
+The same review found that other antibiotics don't seem to have this effect.

-You don't have to worry about amoxicillin, and other penicillin-like antibiotics, impacting the effectiveness of the pill.
-This is good news, because many of the antibiotics prescribed most commonly fall into this category.
-Ciprofloxacin and birth control is also considered a safe combination.
+You don't have to worry about amoxicillin, and other penicillin-like antibiotics, impacting the pill's effectiveness.
+This is good news because many commonly prescribed antibiotics fall into this category.
+Ciprofloxacin and birth control are also considered safe combinations.